-On July 16, 2019 the Company announced its intention to undertake a non-brokered private placement of up to 13,333,333 units at a price \$0.075 per unit, for aggregate gross proceeds of up to \$1,000,000.
-Each unit will consist of one common share of the Company, and one common share purchase warrant entitling the holder to acquire one common share at a price of \$0.10 per common share for 24 months following the closing.
-All securities issued pursuant to the private placement will be subject to a four-month hold period.
-The \$360,000 in subscription advances disclosed in the Company's October 11, 2018 press release are expected to re-invest under the placement.
-Proceeds of the private placement will be used to settle outstanding debts and to investigate new business opportunities.
-It is not anticipated that any finder's fees will be paid in connection with the placement.
-Finalization of the placement is subject to receipt of TSX-Venture Exchange approval.
-There can be no assurance that this transaction will be completed, as final approval rests with the stock exchange.
+In September 2019 the Company completed a non-brokered private placement of 8,533,333 units at a price \$0.075 per unit, for aggregate gross proceeds of \$640,000 and issued 4,800,000 units at a price of \$0.075 to extinguish \$360,000 of investment advances.
+Each unit consists of one common share of the Company, and one common share purchase warrant entitling the holder to acquire one common share at a price of \$0.10 per common share for 24 months.
+All securities issued pursuant to the private placement are subject to a four-month hold period.
+Proceeds of the private placement will be used to investigate new business opportunities.
+No finder's fees were paid in connection with the placement.